-Another type of motion to reopen that does not have the numerical or 90-day time limitation is a motion based on changed country conditions arising in the country of nationality or the country to which removal has been ordered, where the purpose is to apply or reapply for asylum or withholding of removal.157 The new evidence presented must be material and "not available and would not have been discovered or presented at the previous proceeding."158 The BIA has interpreted the standard for this type of reopening to include the applicant's "heavy burden to show that his proffered evidence is material, reflects changed country conditions arising in the country of nationality, and supports a prima facie case for a grant of asylum."159 The change does not, however, have to be dramatic.160 The "previous proceeding" refers to the proceedings before the IJ, not the BIA.161 The change in country conditions must have materially worsened,162 and not be merely "more of the same."
+Another type of motion to reopen that does not have the numerical or 90-day time limitation is a motion based on changed country conditions arising in the country of nationality or the country to which removal has been ordered, where the purpose is to apply or reapply for asylum, withholding of removal, or protection under CAT.
+The new evidence presented must be material and "not available and would not have been discovered or presented at the previous proceeding."
+The BIA has interpreted the standard for this type of reopening to include the applicant's "heavy burden to show that his proffered evidence is material, reflects changed country conditions arising in the country of nationality, and supports a prima facie case for a grant of asylum."
+The change does not, however, have to be dramatic.
+The "previous proceeding" refers to the proceedings before the IJ, not the BIA.
+The change in country conditions must have materially worsened, and not be merely "more of the same."

-The Immigration Court and BIA Practice Manuals state that a motion to reopen based on changed country conditions "must contain a complete description of the new facts that comprise those circumstances and articulate how those circumstances affect the party's eligibility for relief."163 The respondent must include evidence of the alleged changed circumstances.164 U.S. courts of appeal and BIA decisions have upheld the denial of motions to reopen based on changed country conditions where:
+The Immigration Court and BIA Practice Manuals state that a motion to reopen based on changed country conditions "must contain a complete description of the new facts that comprise those circumstances and articulate how those circumstances affect the party's eligibility for relief."
+The respondent must include evidence of the alleged changed circumstances.
+U.S. courts of appeals